Shop FlagandBanner.com

 American Flag Rules for POW/MIA Flag Display

-Effective August 7, 2017, Bill #S1497 requires all municipal buildings to fly the KIA Flag.
-"The flag shall be displayed during normal business hours at the State House in Trenton, the principal municipal building in each municipality, and the principal county building in each county seat."
+Effective August 7, 2017, Bill #S1497 designated the KIA Flag as an official State flag and requires all municipal buildings to fly the Killed In Action Flag at the State House in Trenton, the principal municipal building in each municipality, and the principal county building in each county seat during normal business hours.

 (return to top)